ashton6student/ece445/README.md

 ## Installation

 1. Flash the ESP32 with the provided firmware in the `firmware/glove_controller/` directory.
+2. Run the BLE Python bridge script located in `Bluetooth Files/`.
+You may need com2com software to simulate serial ports.
+Be sure to activate the Python virtual environment in `myenv/` and install required packages.
-2. Open the Unity project from the `unity/` folder.
+3. Open the Unity project from the `Unity Files/` folder.
-3. Run the scene to test the glove inputs.
+4. Run the scene to test the glove inputs.

 ## Usage

 - Wear the gloves and ensure they are powered on.
-- Pair the gloves via BLE with the VR system.
 - Start the Unity scene and observe hand movement tracking.
 - Test grabbing and manipulating virtual objects to validate haptic feedback.

 ## Future Improvements

-- Enhanced haptic feedback through force-sensitive resistors.
+- Enhanced haptic feedback.
 - Integration with more VR platforms like SteamVR.
 - Improved latency optimization in BLE communication.